Is $100K a Good Salary for a Single Person?

 Quality of Life with a $100K Salary

 Whether it’s an entry-level salary or a pay upgrade earned after several years on the job, $100,000 can offer a good quality of life for many people.
-This amount typically is enough for the basics with some left over for enjoyment and long-term savings goals, like buying a home, retirement, or continuing education.
+This amount is typically enough for the basics with some left over for enjoyment and long-term savings goals, such as buying a home, retirement, or continuing education.

-That said, the quality of life on a $100,000 salary varies based on living expenses in your area, your financial obligations, whether you support anyone else, and other factors.
+That said, the quality of life on a $100,000 salary varies based on factors such as living expenses in your area, your financial obligations, and whether you support anyone else.

 Is $100,000 a Year Considered Rich?

 There’s no single definition of how much someone must earn to be considered rich.
-So much comes down to factors like cost of living, geography, and your individual financial situation.
-Someone who makes $100,000 a year, has a low cost of living, and is investing and saving might feel better off financially compared to those who make the same amount but live in a high-priced location like New York, San Francisco, or Los Angeles.
+So much comes down to factors such as cost of living, location, and your individual financial situation.
+Someone who makes $100,000 a year, has a low cost of living, and is investing and saving might feel financially better off compared to those who make the same amount but live in high-priced cities such as New York, San Francisco, or Los Angeles.

 Bottom line: Even though $100,000 a year might not put you in the highest echelons of wealth, it typically provides a stable, comfortable lifestyle.